Committees

 Ajay Gopinathan (Tutorial, 2024 Program Chair), Margaret Cheung (2022 program chair), Mugler, Manley, Xing, Forde

-Pre-identified Focus Topics: APS will send the Program Chair a list of focus topics from the last meeting that had significant submissions.
-These should be automatically carried over to the next year as “Pre-identified Focus Topics”.
-Once these topics are agreed upon by the Program Committee, an email is sent to the DBIO membership asking for volunteers to organize the Pre-identified Focus Topics via a Google Form.
-Organizers are asked to tweak the topic title and description, advertise and encourage abstract submissions, select invited speakers, sort the topics into sessions, and identify potential session chairs for the meeting.
-For March Meeting 2023, 63 people volunteered.
+Pre-identified Focus Topics: Based on the number of abstracts received in the previous MM (cut-off was 10 for MM 24), some topics were automatically carried over to the next year as “Pre-identified Focus Topics”.
+Once these topics are agreed upon by the Program Committee, an email is sent to the DBIO membership asking for volunteers to organize the Pre-identified Focus Topics via a Google Form (2024).
+Volunteers are asked why they are interested, whether they would like to tweak the topic title and how they intend to advertise the session to maximize abstract submissions.

 Focus topics and any “Standard Sorting Categories” (8 for DBIO in 2023) make up the set of sorting categories available during contributed abstract submission.
-DBIO had 44 total sorting categories in 2023.
-The final list of categories was due to APS on June 3, 2022.
+DBIO had 41 total sorting categories in 2024.
+The final list of categories was due to APS on May 11, 2023, while the focus topic descriptions were due June 15, 2023.

 3. Invited Symposia and the APS’ “Invited Nomination System”

-For the past two years, DBIO has “opted in” to the APS Invited Nomination System (Request due May 6).
+For the past two years, DBIO has “opted in” to the APS Invited Nomination System (Request due May 5, 2023).
 This is a very flexible system and different units use it differently.
 DBIO is closing in on an effective pipeline but there is room for improvement in the future.
+The system opened June 8 and closed on July 20, 2023

 The Program Chair and the Delbruck Prize Winner work together to select an appropriate set of diverse speakers for the Delbruck Symposium after the winner is selected.
 This is often a rushed process but has been successful in the past.